bdsegal/BSA-computing-workshop/README.md

 I might also put together notes on visualizing missing data with `pheatmap` and `mi`.

 All html files are in the `html` folder, and the R markdown files are in the `markdown` folder.
+You can also view the html files [here](http://bdsegal.github.io/BSA-computing-workshop/).

 To run tutorials 1-4, you'll either need to replicate the directory structure on your computer or change the path to the data folder.
 One way to replicate the directory structure is to clone this repository.